OxxoCodes/DriveMan/README.md

 # DriveMan
-A cloud-based file manager, currently focused on Google Drive
+A cloud file manager, currently focused on Google Drive

 # USAGE:
   `python driveman.py [ARGUMENTS]`

-When referring to files/folders located within Google Drive, ensure you are using the file ID.
-This can be found in the URL linking to the file/folder.

 # Dependencies:
 The Google Drive API must be enabled and installed on your device for DriveMan to operate correctly.
 In addition, a `credentials.json` file is required.